-How to Make Homemade Fruit Liqueur — I’ve come up with a quick and easy technique that results in the most intense fresh fruity flavor, and it’s ready to drink in 24 hours — cheers!
+How to Make Homemade Fruit Liqueur — I’ve come up with a quick and easy technique that results in the most intense fresh fruity flavor, and the best part?
+This homemade fruit and berry liqueur is ready to drink in 24 hours — cheers!

 I’m really excited to share this with you, I had a blast coming up with my unique homemade fruit liqueurs — and I have to admit, taste-testing them wasn’t too shabby either ;) I developed my own method for infusing bright vivid fruit flavor into vodka, and I think it’s just perfect.
 These are far and away better than anything off the shelf, and there are no questionable ingredients, just fresh fruit, a touch of sugar, and vodka.
 Best of all, you don’t have to wait months for your flavor to develop, these beautiful liqueurs are ready to drink the next day.

 I chose five different summer fruits to experiment with, and every one turned out fabulous.
 I used, from left to right above —

 - white peaches

 The vodka pulls out all the flavor and vibrant color from the fruit and believe it or not, these colors aren’t enhanced— they smell wonderful, they taste incredible, and they’re so pretty!

 So I won’t keep you in suspense, I’ll get straight to the technique.
 It differs from the traditional method where you cut up fruit and let it steep in the vodka for several weeks.
 You have to shake it daily, and wait, wait, WAIT.
 In my method, I chop the fruit and cook it very briefly, just to soften it.
 I use an immersion blender to puree the fruit, and then I combine it with the vodka and let the mash sit overnight.

 The next day I strain it and voila, you’ve got a fully flavored homemade fruit liqueur ready to drink.